RagnarB83/ash-documentation/docs/coordinate-input.rst

     HCl_frag.add_coords_from_string(fragcoords)

-**Note:** This will append coordinates to fragment.
+.. note:: This will append coordinates to fragment.
 If fragment already contains some coordinates the specified coordinates will be appended.

 *Add coordinates from lists*